Minibee323/Minibee323/README.md

 ![image](https://github.com/SaraThampi/SaraThampi/assets/128574441/8916fcfe-e60b-488b-8c30-6220ca36bb86)

 We designed a website showing the UK solar energy production visually using data from the University of Sheffield's Solar API.
-You can view the energy produced in MegaWatts for the past week or month (half-hourly data 9am to 5pm) or for the previous year (data from 2pm each day).
+You can view the energy produced in MegaWatts for the past week or month (half-hourly data 9am to 5pm) or for the previous year (data recorded at 2pm each day).
 We used a tech stack of Next.js and Tailwind. \
 (We listened to feedback and have just added clouds!) \
 https://solar-energy-alpha.vercel.app/  \
 https://github.com/SaraThampi/Solar-Energy